janakj/sensql/emulator/README.md

 <br> - timestamp, date and local time
 <br><br>Topic:
 <br>- /morningside_heights/dbx
-where x is db number that goes from 0 to max set by the user
+<br>where x is db number that goes from 0 to max set by the user
+<br><br>Scheduling:
+<br>- sched is used to randomly offset each device's start time
+<br>- schedule is used to schedule device's transmission on a set interval
 ## Subscriber
 Topic:
 <br>- /morningside_heights/dbx